-Why dehydrate onions?
+Why dehydrated onions?

 When Vidalia onions are plentiful at our local produce market, and the price is right, we buy lots of them to dehydrate for later.
 I like the taste of these onions.

-Note: When dehydrating anything, you must use quality fresh produce to ensure good and lasting results.
+Tip: When dehydrating anything, you must use quality fresh produce to ensure good and lasting results.

 The process is really quite simple.
 Of course you need a food dehydrator (I use the Excalibur).